Nicolae Stanciu (footballer, born 1993): Unirea Alba Iulia

 Stanciu joined Unirea Alba Iulia's youth system at the age of 11.
-On 25 May 2008, aged just 15 years and 18 days, he made his senior debut for the team, coming off the bench in a 4–1 victory over Corvinul Hunedoara in the Liga II championship.
+On 25 May 2008, aged just 15 years and 18 days, he made his senior debut for the team by coming off the bench in a 4–1 victory over Corvinul Hunedoara in the Liga II championship.
 He spent the vast majority of the 2008–09 season on the sidelines, after suffering a long-term injury.
-On 1 May 2010, 17-year-old Stanciu made his Liga I debut under manager Blaž Slišković, playing 20 minutes in a 2–1 home win against Steaua București.
-In June, he was on trial with VfB Stuttgart, but the economic discrepancies between the two clubs made the transaction collapse.
+On 1 May 2010, 17-year-old Stanciu made his Liga I debut under manager Blaž Slišković, playing 20 minutes in a 2–1 home win over Steaua București.
+In June, he was on trial with German side VfB Stuttgart, but the economic discrepancies between the two clubs made the transaction collapse.

 On 20 March 2011, Stanciu scored his first goal for Unirea in a 3–0 success over Petrolul Ploiești, and he also wore the captain's armband in the closing stages of the match following Adrian Câmpeanu's substitution.
-His last came on 20 August with the side again in the second division, in the campaign opener against CSM Râmnicu Vâlcea; during his spell, other than Stuttgart, he was tracked by various European clubs, including Brescia, Celtic and 1899 Hoffenheim.
+His last goal came on 20 August with the side again in the second division, in the campaign opener against CSM Râmnicu Vâlcea.
+During his spell, other than VfB Stuttgart, he was tracked by various European clubs including Brescia, Celtic, and 1899 Hoffenheim.

 Vaslui

-On 9 September 2011, FC Vaslui paid Stanciu's release clause.
+On 9 September 2011, Liga I team Vaslui paid Stanciu's €200,000 release clause.
 Due to a transfer ban, "the Yellow-Greens" were initially unable to register the player and fellow league teams Dinamo București and Astra Ploiești tried to sign him.

-On 4 March 2012, in his competitive debut for his new club, he scored the 2–1 winner at Petrolul Ploiești.
-In May 2012, after a series of good performances, Stanciu was included by Sport.ro in a Top 10 list of Romanian youths to watch.
-On 30 August, he netted from the penalty spot in a 2–2 away draw against Internazionale in the play-off round of the UEFA Europa League, but his side had lost 0–2 in the first leg.
+On 4 March 2012, on his competitive debut for Vaslui, Stanciu scored the 2–1 winner at Petrolul Ploiești.
+In May 2012, after a series of good performances, he was included by website Sport.ro in a top 10 list of Romanian youths to watch.
+On 30 August, he netted from the penalty spot in a 2–2 away draw with Inter Milan in the play-off round of the UEFA Europa League, after his side had lost 0–2 in the first leg.

-FCSB
+Steaua București

-On 27 March 2013, FCSB announced the signing of Stanciu for an undisclosed fee, with the player agreeing to a five-year deal with a €20 million buyout clause.
+On 27 March 2013, Steaua București announced the signing of Stanciu for an undisclosed fee, rumoured to be worth €700,000, with the player agreeing to a five-year deal and a €20 million buyout clause.
 He played all twelve matches in the 2013–14 edition of the UEFA Champions League, scoring in the 2–2 away draw against Legia Warsaw in the play-off round which assured qualification to the group stage.

-After the departure of Cristian Tănase in the summer of 2015, Stanciu took over his number 10 jersey, also extending his contract in February 2016 until 2021.
-2015–16 was his most prolific season individually, as he netted 14 times in 39 competitive games.
+After the departure of Cristian Tănase in the summer of 2015, Stanciu took over his number 10 jersey.
+In February 2016, he extended his contract until 2021.
+The 2015–16 season was his most prolific individually at Steaua, as he netted 14 times from 39 competitive games.

 On 3 August 2016, Stanciu scored twice against Sparta Prague in the Champions League third qualifying round's second leg.
 He also found the net in the first match, in an eventual 3–1 aggregate triumph.